 Before Talib could finish, a small body collided into the man’s own with such force that it knocked his hat clean off.
 The offender was a teary-eyed child.
 A boy.
 A distinctive scar ran diagonally across the boy’s face.

 “I’m so, so sorry,” the boy stammered as he bent down to pick up Talib’s fallen hat.
 He handed it to the man with shaking hands.
-“I didn’t mean to—” His eyes widened as he seemed to register the monochrome uniform hidden beneath Talib’s trench coat.
+“I didn’t mean to—” His eyes widened as he seemed to register the monochrome suit hidden beneath Talib’s trench coat.

 “It’s all right.”
 Talib waved him off as he accepted the hat.
 “But you should—”